Can I Split My €500,000 Across Multiple Portugal Golden Visa Funds?

 What Does Portuguese Law Say About Splitting Golden Visa Fund Investments?

 The core requirements are straightforward.
 The total investment must equal at least €500,000.
 Each fund must be authorised and supervised by the CMVM (Comissão do Mercado de Valores Mobiliários), Portugal's securities market regulator.
 Each fund must have a maturity of at least five years.
-At least 60% of each fund's capital must be invested in companies incorporated under Portuguese law.
-No fund may invest directly or indirectly in residential real estate, following the October 2023 legislative changes under the Mais Habitação law.
-And the investment must be maintained for a minimum of five years to satisfy the Golden Visa's residency timeline.
+At least 60% of the investment value must be invested in commercial companies headquartered in Portugal.
+The vehicle must be a non-real-estate collective investment vehicle, and any real-estate-adjacent strategy should be reviewed carefully after the October 2023 Mais Habitação changes.
+The investment must be maintained for the relevant residence and permanent-residence planning period, while nationality planning may now run seven or ten years depending on the applicant category.

-As long as every fund in your portfolio meets these criteria and your combined subscription totals reach the €500,000 floor, you are fully compliant.
+As long as every fund in your portfolio meets these criteria, your combined subscription totals reach the €500,000 floor, and your lawyer can evidence the full structure to AIMA, a split allocation can be compatible with the fund route.

-How Do Most Investors Structure a Multi-Fund Allocation?
+How Do Investors Commonly Structure a Multi-Fund Allocation?

-Most investors who split their Golden Visa investment allocate across two or three funds.
-There is no regulatory cap on the number of funds, but the administrative overhead and due diligence requirements make anything beyond three uncommon.
+Investors who split their Golden Visa investment commonly allocate across two or three funds.
+There is no obvious regulatory cap in the fund-route wording, but the administrative overhead and due diligence requirements make anything beyond three uncommon.

 A common allocation might follow one of these approaches: